drreynolds/smuhpc-workshop/source/session_6.rst

      notify_user = username@smu.edu

-  If left unspecified, condor will send a message to ``job-owner@submit-machine-name`` (which goes nowhere).
+  If left unspecified, condor will send a message to ``job-owner@submit-machine-name`` (which ends up going nowhere).

-* **output** --  File name indicating where Condor should put the standard output (``stdout``) from your job.
+* **output** --  File name indicating where Condor should put the standard output (``stdout``) from running your job.
 For example,

   .. code-block:: text

      output = myjob.out

-  If the file does not begin with a ``/``, the name indicates a relative path; otherwise it is an absolute path.
-You must have appropriate permissions to write to the supplied file.
+  * If the file does not begin with a ``/``, the name indicates a relative path; otherwise it is an absolute path.

+  * You must have appropriate permissions to write to the supplied file.

-  The default is ``/dev/null``, corresponding to ignoring all output messages.
+  * The default is ``/dev/null``, corresponding to ignoring all output messages.

 * **universe** {vanilla, parallel} -- These specify what type of computation you plan to run.
-The "vanilla" universes corresponds to single-node batch processing, in which condor will run your job on the first available node to  completion.
-The "parallel" universe, however, corresponds to MPI-based parallel jobs.

 For example,

   .. code-block:: text

      universe  = vanilla

+  * The "vanilla" universes corresponds to single-node batch processing, in which condor will run your job on the first available node to completion.

+  * The "parallel" universe corresponds to MPI-based parallel jobs that require multiple compute nodes to run.

-* **machine_count** -- Only available with the "parallel" universe,
+* **machine_count** -- Only applicable with the "parallel" universe,
   this option tells Condor how many nodes should be allocated to the parallel job.
 For example,